Megasolid Idiom — Build a Rich Text Editor in Python

 self.editor.setFontPointSize(12)

-Editor toolbars and actions
+Adding formatting toolbars and actions

 The .currentFontChanged signal is emitted by the combobox whenever the font is changed, passing the selected font as a parameter.
-By connecting this to the .setCurrentFont slot on our editor, we can use the dropdown to update the editors' font.
+By connecting this to the .setCurrentFont slot on our editor, we can use the dropdown to update the editor's font.

 Font size is handled with a standard QCombobox which we pre-fill with a default list from the constant FONT_SIZES.
 The .currentIndexChanged[str] signal emits the current value of the combobox when it is updated.
 This is passed to the editor .setFontPointSize using a lambda to wrap the call so we can convert it to a float first.